 Friedrich Plumpe, aka Murnau, is one of the most famous directors in German.
 Born in 1888 on December 28 in Bielefeld.
 He is one of the greatest directors in the history of cinema.
+His life was short and his filmography is not long, but it includes several must-see films and masterpieces.
 Most of his films are influenced by expressionism and kammerspiel.

 After a childhood in which he already showed his penchant for art and theater by staging small shows in the family, Murnau was not prone to the physical activity of the Germanic culture of the period.
 He studies at the University of Berlin and is passionate about Dostoevsky’s literature, the philosophy of Schopenhauer and Nietzsche.
 At that time he met director Max Reinhardt who offered him to become his assistant director in the Deutsches Theater, and to follow him on his theatrical tours.
 He abandons his studies and takes the opportunity to also change his name to detach himself from the family, with a serious break with his father, who did not want to accept either his homosexuality or his aspiration to become an artist.

 In that period he directly associated with the great German directors, such as Lubitsch, Leni, Jennings, Krauss, and the expressionist painters who subsequently influenced his films.
 Social critic of man as an instrument of capitalism and obsessive materialism, he matures a contemptuous and aristocratic gaze towards him, recurrent in his future works.
 Murnau’s life during the First World War was quite difficult.
 Prisoner in Switzerland due to a bad landing, he also saw his then comrade die in the troops fighting in Russia.